-For more information, see a counselor.
+For more information, contact the Dean of Arts & Humanities.

 The International Studies major is based upon the idea that the past 20 years have seen a series of significant changes in some of the fundamental ways in which nations have traditionally dealt with one another.
 There has been a shift away from the older politics of conflict and competition toward the recognition that economic and developmental strategies require international planning and management.
 Nations are beginning to realize that their destinies are mingled in a way and to a degree that is unprecedented.